-Congregations of The Lutheran Church – Missouri Synod become associated with the work of The Lutheran Social Service of the Miami Valley.
+Congregations of The Lutheran Church – Missouri Synod becomes associated with the work of The Lutheran Social Service of the Miami Valley.

-After the retirement of Dr. Stoneburner, the Rev. Nelson W. Trout is named as Executive Director.
+After the retirement of Dr. Stoneburner, the Rev. Nelson W. Trout is named as Executive Director of the organization.

 Family and counseling services are provided for the first time in the Cincinnati area, with a social worker providing service one day each week at the former Lutheran Church of the Cross, 2350 Ravine Street, Cincinnati.

 The first cluster of 29 Cottages at Bethany Lutheran Village is constructed.
 A total of 162 Cottage units would be developed in multiple phases through 1999.